 I won’t lie; self-hosted sites require a bit more time and effort.
 But it’s worth it.
 Dog people have special needs that require more than what website builders can offer.
 For instance, if you want to show pedigrees on your site, only Breederoo can do this.
-For many website builders you are unable to change your template, may have loading issues (slow site) and you cannot remove advertising for free versions.
-There are also tons of upsells and unexpected costs once you are in full throes of creating your site that don’t realize until you start, that you end up having to pay more.
+With many website builders, you are unable to change your template, you may have loading issues (slow site) and you cannot remove advertising for free versions.
+You’ll also discover there tons of upsells and unexpected costs while you are in full throes of creating your site, and you’ll you end up having to pay more.

 Hopefully I’ve convinced you to get started on your website with WordPress!
 If so, I hope the following steps will help you get started!

 How to Set up a Website That Will Help Your Online Presence